Dhiya-Natarajan/Sudoku-Solver/README.md

 # Sudoku-Solver
-Accepts the input a displays the possible solutions to solve the sudoku
+Accepts the input and displays the possible solutions to solve the sudoku